 In California, state employment laws are generally stronger than federal laws and the vast majority of other states’ employment laws.
 Employees are strongly protected in California, because key California lawmakers, judges, attorneys, and voters see the importance of the work and support employees provide to all businesses and to our economy.
 In short, you are valued here, and your experience at work should be positive and healthy.

 Unfortunately, despite these long-time protective laws, employees still constantly face discrimination, harassment, retaliation and more on the basis of a protected class.
 Employers engaging in such behavior will overwhelmingly only respond to legal action.
 We advise our clients to take all steps possible to resolve a situation prior to bringing a lawsuit.
 If that fails, we step in and aggressively defend your rights in the workplace.

-Below is a list and short description of protected classes that should never be a factor affecting one’s environment or growth at work.
-Each of the followingwarrant legal action:
+Below are a list and short description of protected classes that should never be a factor affecting one’s environment or growth at work.
+Each of the following warrant legal action:

 If you are facing any type of illegal activity in the workplace, the law is on your side.
-Please contact Potter Handy, Employment Law Group right away to assess your situation.
+Please contact Potter Handy, Employment Rights Law Firm right away to assess your situation.
 We are here to help.